haskell/haskell-ide-engine/README.md

  - [ ] REPL
  - [ ] Documentation

+ via a `command line interface` or a `webservice` to best suit any possible editor.

 ## About

  - isn't this _again_ an other `ghc-mod` or `ide-backend` like project ?

     No:

     > Both the ghc-mod and ide-backend maintainers have agreed to contribute code to this new repository and then rebase the old repos on this.
 The reason we're using a new repo instead of modifying one of the existing ones is so that the existing projects experience no disruption during this migration process.
 If this was a new set of people starting a new project without support from existing projects, I'd agree with you.
 But Alan's reached out to existing players already, which is an important distinction.

 Right now there is a google group/mailing list for